-Mono Lake and arsenic – toxic?December 2nd, 2010 by Bartshé, Education Director
+Mono Lake and arsenic – toxic?December 2nd, 2010 by Bartshé, Eastern Sierra Policy Director

 Mono Lake is usually in the spotlight for photographers, birders, and those seeking solutions to balanced water needs in California.
 You don’t see many geochemists, astrobiologists, or NASA/Jet Propulsion Laboratory staff plying Mono’s shoreline.
 However, they certainly have been around over the years, and it seems that Mono Lake is getting a little more attention due to it harboring an arsenic-eating microbe.
 The greater implication for our understanding of life here and elsewhere is exciting … but don’t conclude that Mono Lake is a toxic, arsenic-saturated lake!